MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

 ### Get an access token for a service principal using the Azure CLI

 Azure AD service principals represent applications or services that need access to resources, usually in non-interactive scenarios such as API calls.
-The following steps guide you through using the Azure CLI to create a service principal and getting an Azure AD bearer token for this principal.
+The following steps guide you through creating a service principal and getting a bearer token for this principal.

 1. Sign in to the Azure CLI.